kbcomputers/ratify/README.md

 I use this toolset to commit to my work project.
 Our tests are setup in docker, we have also enforce a code style.
 I wanted to run our code style checker and our tests before I push my code up to our VCS. _GithooK!_ I thought, but then realized that running the tests against docker won't work because you need a valid TTY session and Githooks don't provide that.

 Thus enter in my custom toolset here.
 I can run `ratify commit path/to/file` and then it runs my tests and cs checks.
 If anything fails it aborts the commit and then I can address the feedback it provides me.

+# Extras
+Pull requests, and issues are welcome!
+Made with my other package [forge-cli](https://github.com/austinkregel/forge-cli)